Site undergoing reconstruction: Please navigate to the other sections from the home page.

 See also Biting and Fighting

 A method than has been extremely effective with many pups is simply blowing a raspberry when they are having a relaxed chew of your hand.
 Make sure you do this in a gentle, low key way.
-Have pup close while you are sitting, pup starts to chew, you blow gentle raspberry in pup's face, pup stops, tries again, you blow another raspberry, pup will usually lick you.
-Give long, calming strokes to show you are friends with pup, and to reward him for licks (at least better than bites!).
-Don't try blowing loud farty raspberries with a manic pup, or you may just encourage more wild behaviour, do this when pup is relatively calm and just having a reflective chew of your person.
+Have pup close while you are sitting, pup starts to chew, you blow a very gentle raspberry in the pup's face.
+The pup stops, tries again, you blow another raspberry.
+The pup will usually then lick you.
+Give long, firm, calming strokes to show you are friends with the pup, and to reward him for the licks.
+Licks are much better than bites, because they show deference.
+Don't try blowing loud farty raspberries with a manic pup, or you will probably just encourage more wild behaviour, do this when pup is relatively calm and just having a reflective chew of your person.

-Pups need to learn not to bite hard, but they can do this with other dogs, rather than with people - se advice on playfights in 'Fighting'.
+Pups do need to learn not to bite hard, and to do this they need to be allowed to bite, but they can do this with other dogs, rather than with people.

 Poo Eating